Performances

 Daniel Lebhardt & Madeleine Xiao - Piano

-• ROSL Pettman Scholars, Lorna Zhang (violin) and Madeleine Xiao (piano), perform alongside Festival Artist and baritone, Morgan Pearse, in this 30-minute showcase performance.
+• ROSL Pettman Scholars, Lorna Zhang (violin) and Madeleine Xiao (piano), perform alongside Festival Artists Benjamin Baker (violin) and Morgan Pearse (baritone) in this 30-minute showcase performance.

 Presented between the two performances of Dispersion at Te Atamira.